Gladys Morgan: Welsh Rarebit

 Morgan's big break came when she auditioned for the popular BBC radio variety show Welsh Rarebit.
 As the show was for Welsh performers only, producer Mai Jones was reluctant to cast her, as Morgan was well known for her Lancashire accent.
 A week performing at the Town Hall, Pontypridd using her natural accent was enough to convince Mai that Morgan was indeed Welsh, and she was given a two-minute spot on the show.
 Her great friend, comedian Wyn Calvin, is reported to have said, "Her maniacal laugh created such a furore it practically filled the two minutes."
 Morgan became resident comedienne on the show, sharing top billing with a rising young star, Harry Secombe.

 Morgan's success on Welsh Rarebit led to many successful variety tours around all the major theatres in the UK, including supporting Frankie Vaughan at the London Palladium in 1961.
 Along with many television appearances in shows like The Good Old Days, she was frequently heard in popular radio shows such as Workers' Playtime and Midday Music Hall.
 Regular appearances on Educating Archie and The Frankie Howerd Show, with her trademark striped blazer and cheeky grin established her as one of the country's best-loved performers.

-Throughout the nineteen sixties she was kept busy with pantomime and summer season, five tours to Australia, and four sell-out tours of South Africa where the family also had their own series on Springbok Radio called The Morgans.
+Throughout the 1960s she was kept busy with pantomime and summer season, five tours to Australia, and four sell-out tours of South Africa where the family also had their own series on Springbok Radio called The Morgans.

 Morgan made a film with Nancy Kwan, Terry-Thomas and Bud Flanagan in 1965 called The Wild Affair.

 Arthritis forced Morgan to retire from show business when she was in her seventies, and she died in Worthing, West Sussex where she had been a resident for 47 years, in 1983.
+In May 2006 BBC Radio Wales broadcast a 30 minute tribute to Gladys, introduced by Wyn Calvin.
+In 2012 a Blue Plaque was unveiled by Gladys's daughter Joan Laurie at Gladys's old flat, 30, Salisbury Road, Worthing.
+The ceremony was attended by Roy Hudd, then President of the British Music Hall Society, Wyn Calvin, Vice President of the British Music Hall Society and the Mayor of Worthing.
+The plaque was organised by Geoff Bowden, Editor of the British Music Hall Society's magazine The Call Boy in conjunction with the Worthing Society.